update_user_status()

 Hooks from the function

-.
-The initially passed $value.
+Int.
+The value passed in $value.

 Usage